jchatel/quickmail-next-docs/campaigns/customizing-email-steps.md

 ## Can I Add Personalized Images?

-Yes.
-QuickMail integrates with Hyperise, which allows you to create personalized images for your emails.
-Learn more about setting it up [here](https://support.hyperise.com/email-marketing-integrations/quickmail-integration).
+Yes, you can add personalized images in QuickMail.